Loic74650/ioBoard/README.md

 <h4>Brief description</h4>
 <p>Simply put, ioBoard is a mix between an Arduino Mega board, the Ethernet shield and the relay shield + some small additional features (RTC, opto-isolation of digital inputs/outputs, two analog inputs, one Teleinfo input…).<br />
 It supports the MQTT protocol and has a set of API functions so that it is easy to control it over the Ethernet for home automation applications for instance.<br />
-IoBoard can be programmed to perform tasks at regular intervals such as water the garden or switch on a pump autonomously. <br />
+ioBoard can be programmed to perform tasks at regular intervals such as water the garden or switch on a pump autonomously. <br />
-IoBoard also has input pulse counters, typically used to track the consumption of a gas or oil heater, water or even electrical consumption.<br />
+ioBoard also has input pulse counters, typically used to track the consumption of a gas or oil heater, water or even electrical consumption.<br />
-IoBoard also has a TeleInfo input, which is a French dedicated energy meter interface to the main electric meter of the house.<br />
+ioBoard also has a TeleInfo input, which is a French dedicated energy meter interface to the main electric meter of the house.<br />
 Finally, ioBoard has a small web server stored on an SD card, in order to reflect the status of the board I/Os.</p> <br />

 <h4>Main specs:</h4>